An appendix to the Bibliography on Mind

 1953: Harvey Chapman's "Garco"

 1954: Minsky's thesis on reinforcement learning "Theory of neural-analog reinforcement systems and its application to the brain-model problem"

 1954: Demonstration of a machine-translation system by Leon Dostert's team at Georgetown University and Cuthbert Hurd's team at IBM, possibly the first non-numerical application of a digital computer

-1954: Wesley Clark and Belmont Farley build the first artificial neural network
+1954: Wesley Clark and Belmont Farley build the first computer simulation of a neural network

 1955: The Western Joint Computer Conference with papers by Newell, Selfridge, Clark, etc